norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 It became particularity clear a couple of days ago, as I was talking to an old acquaintance who shares my line of work.
 Or, at least he did.
 He (like I did over the winter of '15/'16) had had a stress related breakdown; and had changed fields completely.
-When the conversation turned to me working nights, he commented that he had done somilar things in his career.
+When the conversation turned to me working nights, he commented that he had done similar things in his career.
 A night shift, physical toll notwithstanding, is a way to let down your guard as it were.

 Lower those shoulders.

 Have a little break from the grind.

 ### A tour of the salt mines
-The kind of emotion work we were discussing can be quite grueling at times.
+The kind of emotion work we are discussing can be quite grueling at times.

 We work with and assist the most vulnerable and fragile of citizens.
 We act as a filter and a bastion against the outside world - a world that can be quite overwhelming for even the most staunch stoic.